rtc-io/CLA/README.md

 Once your pull request has been accepted, all your contributions, including any future contributions, are covered by this signed CLA.

 Register an issue if you have a need to diverge from the standard CLA path.

+Why do we ask you to sign the CLA?
+There is a good write-up here: https://www.clahub.com/pages/why_cla .